About HG is to provide you with information about HG, so you can better understand this illness. You can scroll down or click on the links:

 Trying the most effective medications in different forms is important before trying different medications, or deciding medications do not work.

-"Keep in mind, the primary goal is to reduce nausea and vomiting so the mother can increase her intake and stay as mobile as possible.
+"Keep in mind, the primary goal of treatment is to reduce nausea and vomiting, so the mother can increase her intake and stay as mobile as possible.
 Risks and benefits must be considered in every case as each pregnancy is unique."

 - Kimber MacGibbon, RN -